petterh/textedit/docs/Chapter-14-File-Management.md

 A final null terminates the whole assemblage, so that there are two nulls at the end.

-There is a problem with this: The filter strings are stored in a string table resource (IDS{"_"}FILEFILTERS), so that the UI texts may be translated without recompiling the program.
+There is a problem with this: The filter strings are stored in a string table resource (IDS_FILEFILTERS), so that the UI texts may be translated without recompiling the program.
 Since the null terminator is just that, a terminator, handling strings with embedded nulls is inconvenient.
-To get around this, the text in the string table uses vertical bars rather than nulls; part of the IDS{"_"}FILEFILTERS string table entry looks like this:
+To get around this, the text in the string table uses vertical bars rather than nulls; part of the IDS_FILEFILTERS string table entry looks like this:

 {{   Batch Files|**.bat;**.cmd|All Files|**.**|}}